MCCbena/pyjava/README.md

 You can either pull the GitHub Registry image, `ghcr.io/zingyawesome/pyjava:<python-version>`, or build it yourself.

-※English sentence may be wrong because I am Japanese.
+※English sentence may be wrong because I am Japanese studenet.

 # Changes
 ・Java update(11->17).